pranaypareek/csci-ua.0480-fall2017-003/homework/03-draft-minor-changes.markdown

 const req = new Request(s);
 </code></pre>

-The string passed in will be parsed into the properties shown below. __You can assume that you will always receive a valid http request__
+The string passed in will be parsed into the properties shown below.

 <hr>